syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/000_Log_paths/003_Log_path_flags.md

 ## Example: Using the drop-unmatched flag

-In the following example, if a log message arrives whose ${MSG} part does not contain the string foo, then {{ site.product.short_name }} will discard the message and will not check compliance with the second if condition.
+In the following example, if a log message arrives whose MSG part does not contain the string foo, then {{ site.product.short_name }} will discard the message and will not check compliance with the second if condition.